Leniqueca A. Welcome

 2017.
 “Violent Gazes.”
 Anthropology News 58 (4): e347–50.

-2017.
-Interview with Laurence Ralph, “Episode 8: Injury and Healing on Chicago’s South Side, feat.
-Laurence Ralph” Anthropological Airwaves (podcast of American Anthropologist).
+Ralph, Laurence.
+“Episode 8: Injury and Healing on Chicago’s South Side, feat.
+Laurence Ralph.”
+By Leniqueca Welcome, Anthropological Airwaves (podcast of American Anthropologist), 2017.

 CONFERENCE PRESENTATIONS: